sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 # Creating A Verify Process for Your App [](id=creating-a-verify-process-for-your-app)

-During the cycle of development, you'll want to verify the data your app is producing is consistent.
-A verify process is a class that will run on portal startup to verify and fix any integrity problems found in the database.
+During the cycle of development, you'll want to verify the data your app is producing is consistent and accurate.
+A verify process is a class that will run on portal startup to verify that your app is functioning properly, according to your app's business logic, and notify you of any business logic data integrity problems found in the database.
 You should be aware that this may make modifications directly to the database.

 This tutorial demonstrates how to: